Wives of Genghis Khan

-Genghis Khan had many wives and concubines.
-Wives and concubines were frequently acquired from conquered territory, and, in the case of Genghis Khan, sometimes whole empires, and the women enrolled as either his wives or concubines were often princesses or queens that were either taken captive or gifted to him.

-Genghis Khan gave several of his high-status wives their own ordos or camps to live in and manage.
-Each camp also contained junior wives, concubines, and even children.
-It was the job of the Kheshig (Mongol imperial guard) to protect the yurts of Genghis Khan's wives.
-The guards had to pay particular attention to the individual yurt and camp in which Genghis Khan slept, which could change every night as he visited different wives.
-When Genghis Khan set out on his military conquests, he usually took one wife with him and left the rest of his wives (and concubines) to manage the empire in his absence.
+After Börte's final childbirth, Genghis Khan began to acquire a number of subsequent secondary wives through conquest.
+These wives had all previously been princesses or queens, and Temüjin married them to demonstrate his political ascendancy.
+Khan gave several of his high-status wives their own ordos or domestic yurts to live in and manage.
+The children of the secondary wives were always subservient to those of Börte, with daughters married off to seal lesser alliances and sons, such as Qulan's child Kölgen, never a candidate for succession.
+It was the job of the Kheshig (Mongol imperial guard) to protect the yurts of Genghis Khan's families.
+When Genghis Khan set out on his military conquests, he usually took his latest wife with him and left the remaining wives (and concubines) to manage the empire in his absence.

-List of primary wives

-Börte
+Börte (chief first wife)

 The marriage between Börte and Genghis Khan (then known as Temüjin) was arranged by her father and Yesügei, Temüjin's father, when she was 10 and he was 9 years old.
 Temüjin stayed with her and her family until he was called back to take care of his mother and younger siblings, due to the poisoning of Yesügei by Tatar nomads.
 In 1178, about 7 years later, Temüjin traveled downstream along the Kelüren River to find Börte.
 When Börte's father saw that Temüjin had returned to marry Börte, he had the pair "united as man and wife".
 With the permission of her father, Temüjin took Börte and her mother to live in his family yurt.
 Börte's dowry was a fine black sable jacket.

 Soon after the marriage took place, the Three Merkits attacked their family camp at dawn and kidnapped Börte.
 She was given to one of their warriors as a spoil of war.
 Temüjin was deeply distressed by the abduction of his wife and remarked that his "bed was made empty" and his "breast was torn apart".
 Temüjin rescued her several months later with the aid of his allies Wang Khan and Jamukha.
 Many scholars describe this event as one of the key crossroads in Temüjin's life, which moved him along the path towards becoming a conqueror.